 - In April on the day of the Khau Vai Love Market (27/03 Lunar Calendar) and during the time water is poured all over the rice paddy terraced fields

 However, even if you visit Ha Giang when it’s less inundated with tourists (such as during the summer months), you will still find Ha Giang’s beauty intact.
 Rain or shine, the awe-inspiring mountains are always there to wow you.

-Please note: Check Ha Giang weather forecast well before you travel to Ha Giang.
-Usually there is light rain in September-October and there can be storms during the summer months.
+Please note: Check Ha Giang weather forecast well before your trip.
+There is light rain in September-October and occasional storms during the summer months.
 In January and February, thick fog can make it dangerous to drive here.